How Can I Help Relieve Constipation for My Baby and Toddler?

 Avoid too many low fiber foods

-Examples of foods that are either low in or don’t have any fiber include cheese, chips, ice cream, white breads and refined grains (such as white rice), and many processed foods.
+Examples of foods that are either low in or don’t have any fiber include cheese, chips, ice cream, white breads, and refined grains (such as white rice), and many processed foods.

-Learn more about probiotics here: Probiotics 101
+Learn more: Probiotics 101

-Encourage your child to move his bowels
+Encourage your child to move their bowels

 If constipation persists, contact your healthcare provider

-If your child is experiencing persistent constipation for 2 weeks or constipation accompanied by fever, vomiting, blood in stool, swollen abdomen or weight loss you should contact your child’s pediatrician.
+If your child is experiencing persistent constipation for 2 weeks, or constipation accompanied by fever, vomiting, blood in stool, swollen abdomen, or weight loss you should contact your child’s pediatrician.

 Do not use treatments such as mineral oil, stimulant laxatives, or enemas without consulting your child’s pediatrician.

-Our Happy Baby Experts are a team of lactation consultants and registered dietitians certified in infant and maternal nutrition – and they’re all moms, too, which means they’ve been there and seen that.
-They’re here to help on our free, live chat platform Monday through Friday, from 8am-6pm ET.
+Our Happy Baby Experts are a team of lactation consultants and registered dietitian nutritionists certified in infant and maternal nutrition – and they’re all moms, too, which means they’ve been there and seen that.
+They’re here to help on our free, live chat platform Monday - Friday 8am-6pm (ET).
 Chat Now!